 Fill light controls the depth of shadows in an image and therefore impacts whether an image is high contrast or low contrast, depending on how much fill is used.

-When using off camera flash for outdoor portraits you can use the sun as either the main light source or the fill light, and flash as fill or as your main, depending on:
+When using off camera flash for outdoor portraits you can use the sun as either the main light source or for fill, and flash as fill or as your main, depending on:

 - Time of day